tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/快速接入_intl.md

 ![](https://main.qcloudimg.com/raw/15f3a6f71aa364ef29713386e90b3196.png)

 >!
-- Your WeChat Official Account must be a verified WeChat subscription account or service account; otherwise, the customer questions cannot be answered normally.
+- Your WeChat Official Account must be a verified WeChat subscription account or service account.
+Otherwise, you will have trouble responding to customer questions.
 - After binding, the automatic replies originally configured for your WeChat Official Account may conflict with the customer service messages.
 It is recommended to move the automatic replies at the WeChat backend to the intelligent customer service platform.
-- The unbinding operation only removes the relationship between the WeChat Official Account and the knowledge base; to completely remove the service, you need to go to the WeChat Official Account backend and perform the **deauthorization** operation.
+- The unbinding operation only removes the relationship between the WeChat Official Account and the knowledge base.
+To completely remove the service, you need to go to the WeChat Official Account backend and perform the **deauthorization** operation.

 ![](https://main.qcloudimg.com/raw/024a40080f631084bdb4f2c4665e7123.png)